In-Situ Tweedie Discrete Diffusion Models: Experiments

 \subsubsection{Ablation Analysis}

-We conduct rigorous ablations to examine the design choices of our framework.
-All variants share the same Transformer backbone (ViT-Base\citep{dosovitskiy2021image}, 111M parameters) and training configuration.
-All controlled experiments were conducted under the condition of training for a full 500 epochs, where the model reached a converged state.
-The results demonstrate that by integrating several techniques, we achieve the performance presented in Table~\ref{tab:main}.
+We perform comprehensive ablations to understand the design choices behind our framework.
+All variants use the same Transformer backbone (ViT-Base~\citep{dosovitskiy2021image}, 111M parameters) and share identical training configurations.
+For controlled comparisons, each model is trained for a full 500 epochs to ensure convergence.
+These results show that incorporating several key techniques leads to the performance reported in Tab.~\ref{tab:main}.

 \paragraph{MSE Loss vs. Cross-Entropy Alignment Loss.} We first assess the necessity of timestep-conditioned cross-entropy alignment loss.
 In training diffusion models, regressive losses (e.g., MSE, $\mathcal{L}_1$) are typically used.
-In contrast, ADD employs timestep-conditioned cross-entropy to enforce prediction of $x_0$ (also denoted $x_\text{start}$).
+In contrast, TDD employs timestep-conditioned cross-entropy to enforce prediction of $x_0$ (also denoted $x_\text{start}$).
 To test its importance, we replace timestep-conditioned cross-entropy with a regressive loss, training the model to predict noise as in conventional diffusion.
-Table \ref{tab:ablation} and Fig. \ref{fig:ce_mse} show that this substitution causes catastrophic degradation (82.73\% $\rightarrow$ 0.13\%), confirming that timestep-conditioned cross-entropy is indispensable for effective discrete-space diffusion.
+Tab.~\ref{tab:ablation} and Fig. \ref{fig:ce_mse} show that this substitution causes catastrophic degradation (82.73\% $\rightarrow$ 0.13\%), confirming that timestep-conditioned cross-entropy is indispensable for effective discrete-space diffusion.
 A comparison of the iterative processes for the two loss functions can be found in Fig.~\ref{fig:ce_mse}.

-\paragraph{The Timestep-Conditioned Coefficient in the Cross-Entropy Loss} The effectiveness of the timestep-conditioned coefficients in enhancing the iterative process is experimentally demonstrated in Fig.~\ref{fig:sampling_steps}.
-With the introduction of the timestep-dependent coefficient, the iterative process during generation significantly enhances the model's ability to progressively refine its predictions, achieving remarkably high classification accuracy after sampling 10 steps.
-Meanwhile, it shows that removing this coefficient leads to higher accuracy but more modest improvements throughout the iterative process.
+\paragraph{The Timestep-Conditioned Coefficient in the Cross-Entropy Loss.} The effectiveness of timestep-conditioned coefficients in improving the iterative process is shown in Fig.~\ref{fig:sampling_steps}.
+With the timestep-dependent coefficient, the iterative process significantly enhances the model's ability to refine predictions, achieving high classification accuracy after 10 steps.
+In contrast, removing the coefficient results in slightly higher accuracy but more limited improvements during iteration.